Playstyle & Rotation

 Cooldown Usage

 Avenging Wrath is very unique since it is a healing and damage cooldown.
-You basically want to use it on cooldown and only delay it when it’s assigned to a specific event in the Boss fight by your Raid Leader or Healing Officer.
+You basically want to use it on cooldown and only delay it when it’s assigned to a specific event in a Boss fight by your Raid Leader or Healing Officer.
 For Mythic+, you need your own timing where you and/or your group need extra healing throughput.

-Divine Toll - is a great burst heal with a short cooldown that will fill your holy power bar.
-Use it liberally but don’t waste it.
-Generally you want to keep it on cooldown as much as possible, the only reason you should hold it is if you know that a damaging event is going to happen soon.
+Divine Toll - is a great burst heal with a short cooldown that will fill your Holy Power bar.
+Use it liberally, but don’t waste it.
+Generally, you want to keep it on cooldown as much as possible; the only reason you should hold it is if you know that a damaging event is going to happen soon.

 Beacon of Virtue - While its short cooldown might make it tempting to use on cooldown, doing so can quickly drain your mana.
 Yes, it should be used often, but you have to be aware of damage patterns and only cast it when you know you’re going to get value out of it.